nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

             - Starts with empty address book

 ## Acknowledgements
-GitHub copilot was used to generate some parts of the code.
+- GitHub copilot was used to generate some parts of the code.
+- Generative AI was used for writing some unit tests, regex validation, generation of javadoc and code completion.